In This Article

 If you run a small business in New Jersey, you're filing two tax returns with two different sets of rules.
 The IRS says one thing.
 Trenton says another.
-I see this trip people up constantly, sometimes to the tune of thousands of dollars in unexpected state tax.
+This is one of the most frequently misunderstood differences between NJ and federal tax treatment, sometimes to the tune of thousands of dollars in unexpected state tax.
 Here are 12 specific areas where NJ and federal rules diverge, with practical takeaways for each one.

 1. Section 179 Expensing